gsommers/tree-codes/README.md

 ## README

 This repository contains some of the data used to produce the figures in [Dynamically generated concatenated codes and their phase diagrams](https://arxiv.org/abs/2409.13801) by Grace M. Sommers, David A. Huse, and Michael J. Gullans.
+All files can be read using the Julia package `JLD2`.
 For additional data and the code used to generate it, please contact gsommers@princeton.edu.

 ### depol/